 They leave their village, but only one can make it to the city.

 Akame Ga Kill is an anime that shows us the true horrors of having a class-based society.

-It attacks the problems of the society at large when the monarch isn’t a capable leader.
+It attacks the problems of society at large when the monarch isn’t a capable leader.

-A child who is completely manipulated by his minister, nobles who can do as they please, slavery, assassin schools and group and a band of outcasts here to rid this land of the government.
+A child who is completely manipulated by his minister, nobles who can do as they please, slavery, assassin schools, and groups and a band of outcasts are here to rid this land of the government.